-I am often asked two questions “Why do you blog ? ” and “Why do you write tutorials ?” .
+I have often been asked two questions "Why do you blog ? " and "Why do you write tutorials ?"

-This may at first seem strange, but I have to admit initially I didn’t really have an answer.
-However, after a little reflection I am able to answer these questions a little more comprehensively and the answers I feel are probably worth sharing.
+This may at first seem strange, but I have to admit initially I didn't really have an answer.
+However, after a little reflection, I am able to comprehensively answer the questions, which I

 It's not about the money

-It is thanks to my blog I have been able to acquire, hone and develop a whole range of hard and soft skills.
-I have been able to expose myself to many more business focused skills than most software developers don’t usually do.
+It is thanks to my blogging efforts I have been able to acquire, hone and develop a whole range of hard and soft skills.
+I have been able to expose myself to many more business focused skills than most software developers usually do.

-I have to admit that in the beginning I had dreams, aspirations and visions of creating a “Best Selling” blog, if ever there is such a thing.
-However, those hopes were completely dashed after the first few months of generating dismally low levels of traffic, with the realisation it was going to take vast amounts of effort an.
+I have to admit that in the beginning I had dreams, aspirations and visions of grandeur creating a "Best Selling" blog, if ever there is such a thing.
+Those hopes were completely dashed after the first few months of generating dismally low levels of traffic which brought with it the realisation it was going to take vast amounts of effort.

-Fortunately, for me at least, a background as a software developer and natural tendency and curiosity to find out why things work the way they do and how to improve drove me to explore and continue experiment with the deeper workings of the blogosphere.
+Fortunately, my background as a software developer I have natural tendency and curiosity to find out how and why things work the way they do and how to improve.
+These attributes drove me to explore and experiment with the deeper workings of the blogosphere.

 Blogging takes time

-Instead of wasting time watching TV, I can often be found fiddling, researching, writing or editing content for some aspect for my blog.
-I guess one could say, blogging has become a hobby in a sense, maybe even a new found passion!
+Instead of wasting time watching TV, I can often be found fiddling, researching, writing or editing content for some aspect for my blog, so essentially Blogging has become a hobby, maybe even a new found passion!
 Which is great, as I have learned over the past few years, there is always something to do and the work never stops!

 In my experience, success in blogging may in some way depend on the 10 000 hour principle as defined by Malcolm Gladwell, in his book the outliers , and on your drive and commitment to self-improvement.

-Key factors for success will be the amount of time, effort, dedication and passion you dedicate to your blog combined with how much learning and adapting your prepared to do.
+Key factors for success will be the amount of time, effort, dedication and passion combined with continual learning and adapting you're prepared to do.

-I have had to develop and enhance a wide array of different skills.
+I have had to develop and enhance a variety soft skills.
 Some of which have enabled me to get work in areas I would never have contemplated before.
-Usually they have been skills I previously had no interest in too!

-One would initially think that a background software and web development and over 15 years experience, I’d be a natural candidate for a blogger.
-However, I will say that there are two very different worlds that exist between developing a website and making it a success.
+One would initially think that a background software and web development, I'd be a natural candidate for a blogger.
+However, I will have to say that there are two very different worlds that exist between developing a website and making it a success.

-It doesn’t necessarily mean because you’re good at one you’re going to be good at the other.
+It doesn't necessarily mean because you're good at one you're going to be good at the other.
 Technical proficiency is not a recipe for success.
-In fact, in many it can work against you.
+In fact, it may actually work against you.

-Writing is not something that has ever felt natural to me.
-In fact, it probably explains why I chose to persuit a career in software development!
+Writing is not something that has never felt natural to me.
+In fact, it probably explains why I chose to pursuit a career in software development!

-Even though I am a native English speaker, read a lot and I believe I have a fairly good command of the English language, this does not necessarily mean I will be able to write English that everyone can easily understand.
+Even though I'm a native English speaker, read a lot and I believe I have fairly good command of the English language, this does not necessarily mean I will be able to write English that everyone can easily understand.

 This is a skill that I am still very much attempting to improve upon.
-Particularly that due to the content I seem to draw large audience from non-native English speaking countries.
+Particularly that due to the content I publish seems to draw large audience from non-native English speaking countries.

 Writing content for a blog is a completely different to anything I had done before.
 It's definitely not as easy as just sitting down writing, there are so many more things to consider, especially when you bear in mind that a vast majority of the visitors to your blog are going to have the attention span of gnat!

-It’s just the fact of life of the internet.
-The vast majority of people on the internet do not spend time reading, they actually spend most of their time skimming.
+It's just the fact of life of the internet.
+The vast majority do not spend time reading, they are rather just skimming.

 I am guilty of this as much as anyone.
 I very rarely read a full web page, news article or blog post.
 I usually just quickly scan until I find the relevant information I'm looking for, If I don't find it quickly enough I lose interest and move on.